mike2611/users-register/README.md

 # User Registration

 > This project is a table for users.
-Where users can be added, deleted, or modified.
+Where you can add, delete, or modify users.
+Each time you update or add a user it shows you a summary of the user.

 ![screenshot](/images/screenShot.png)